 - Merchant account holders must abide by the rules laid down by Visa and MasterCard

-Acceptance involves the payment service provider assessing your business and carrying out a risk analysis for their card payment processing service.
+Acceptance and approval of a direct MID involves the payment service provider assessing your business and carrying out a risk analysis for their card payment processing service.

 In the payments industry, services like these are called payment aggregators.
 They more or less bundle or aggregate all their customers into a single merchant account that the service owns and manages.
 That spreads the risk and costs of “bad apples” across a large number of users.

 They bypass the initial checks that banking laws, MasterCard and Visa are legally obliged to carry out for merchant bank account applicants also known as KYC (Know your Customer).
 They assume that the vast majority of applicant will process only tiny amounts compared to a regular business does through its merchant bank account.

 That enables them to open and activate new customer accounts almost instantly.

 Many small businesses start out using only PayPal, Stripe or their like and it works fine for a time.
 As the business grows, the benefits of a merchant account will become apparent for these reasons:

 Customer Service – Direct MID’s usually charge a service fee to cover professional merchant support when issues arise as they invariably do from time to time.

 Account Freezes – Because these services do not assess merchants before signing them up, they may freeze an account at any time.
 They cannot permit illegal sales transactions, just as no merchant account can either.
 Any high risk business runs the risk of losing their PayPal or Stripe capability once it comes to light.

 Higher Costs – Once a business grows, the volume of transactions rises too.
 That’s when the higher transaction fees of these services may begin to hurt.
 When processing over a few thousand dollars per month on a regular basis, a direct MID saves money for a small business owner